 Apply the mixture to your face and let it sit for 10–15 minutes to reap all the benefits of maple syrup.
 Then, wash your face with cold water.

-For skin prone to acne, you need to apply maple syrup directly to acne spots.
+For skin prone to acne, you need to apply this thick syrup directly to acne spots.
 Let it absorb into the skin for 10 minutes, and wash your face with warm water.

 For a body and facial scrub, you’ll need the following ingredients: